-- 5. When the threat is expanded to include not only the specific terrorist offenders, but also sympathisers and the broader terrorist constituency, the threat demarcation becomes broader and more urgent, which also fuels the degree of performativity. - 6.
-When war rhetoric is used or the tone of the discourse grows more militant, the performative power increases. - 7.
+- 6. When war rhetoric is used or the tone of the discourse grows more militant, the performative power increases. - 7.
 When counter-terrorism officials or politicians refer to historical experiences of (civil) war, chaos and violence, existing or slumbering fears are invoked and the persuasiveness of counter-terrorism policy and the severity of the threat are enhanced. - 8.
-The explicit refusal to 'talk to' terrorists not wanting to enter into negotiations with them, for instance, or not offering them exit-strategies or re-integration programmes also keeps the level of performative power high.

-9. When no shared tradition, culture or overlap of values exists between the terrorists and those countering their actions and counterterrorism policies explicitly capitalise on this mental distance, the discourse will be increasingly irreconcilable and intransigent.
+The explicit refusal to 'talk to' terrorists not wanting to enter into negotiations with them, for instance, or not offering them exit-strategies or reintegration programmes also keeps the level of performative power high. - 9.
+When no shared tradition, culture or overlap of values exists between the terrorists and those countering their actions and counter-terrorism policies explicitly capitalise on this mental distance, the discourse will be increasingly irreconcilable and intransigent.
 In such a case, the performative power is high: society rallies against political violence, the (alleged) terrorist sympathisers feel antagonised.